realrate/Causing/README.md

 ## Software

-Causing is a free software written in _Python_.
+Causing is a free software written in _Python 3_.
 It makes use of _PyTorch_ for automatic computation of total derivatives and _SymPy_ for partial algebraic derivatives.
 Graphs are generated using _Graphviz_ and PDF output is done by _Reportlab_.